powsybl/.github/CONTRIBUTING.md

 - Anne Tilloy (https://github.com/annetill)
 - Luis Zamarreno (https://github.com/zamarrenolm)

 Some committers are specialized in some field: please refer to [the maintainers table](MAINTAINERS.md) before submitting a pull request.

 #### Contributors

 Contributors include anyone in the technical community that contributes code, documentation, or other technical artifacts to the Project.

 Anyone can become a contributor.
 There is no expectation of commitment to the project, no specific skill requirements and no selection process.
 To become a contributor, a community member simply has to perform one or more actions that are beneficial to the project.

-## Roadmap

-### Documentation
-- Functional documentation;
-- User stories;
-- More and more tutorials.

-### Converters

-#### CGMES
-&rarr; Importer
-- End of basic importer;
-- Diagram layout (DL) profile management;
-- Geographical location (GL) profile management;
-- Generation and Load Shit Keys (GLSK) and Contingency list, Remedial Actions and additional Constraints (CRAC) management;
-- Merging.

-&larr; Exporter
-- Incremental export;
-- Full export.

-#### XIIDM
-&rarr; Importer
-- Extensions management in separate files;
-- Incremental import of extensions;
-- C++ implementation.

-&larr; Exporter
-- Extensions management in separate files;
-- Incremental export of extensions;
-- C++ implementation.

-#### UCTE
-&larr; Exporter
-- to be done.

-#### JSON
-&rarr; Importer
-- to be done.

-### Grid Modeling
-- Decreasing compatibility management;
-- HVDC modeling improvement;
-- DC network modeling;
-- Battery modeling.

-### Simulators
-- Integration of Dynawo;

-### Data management
-- Web services implementation in order to access to data;

-### Vizualisation
-- Voltage level view: display clean, pretty and interactive drawings of voltage levels;
-- Substation view: display clean, pretty and interactive drawings of substations;
-- Improvement of the graphical charter of electro-technical components.

-### High level services
-- Package and distribute computation services based on spring, as docker images;